FWin22/drprobe_interface/README.md

 The user is referred to the documentation of the Dr Probe command line tools for further information on S(TEM) image simulation.
 The following example provides a basic overview on the workflow of using the drprobe_interface package.
+A more detailled example for an HRTEM image simulation of SrTiO3 is given in the examples folder.

 Import the drprobe_interface package: